pachyderm/docs/content/staging/project-operations/set-project.md

 {{% wizardResult val1="tool/pachctl-cli"%}}

-In order to begin working on a project, you must assign it to a pachctl context.
+In order to begin working on a project other than the `default` project, you must assign it to a pachctl context.
 This enables you to safely add or update resources such as pipelines and repos without affecting other projects.

 ```s